rnpeter/airov-ws-template-fork/README.md

 If you want to deploy to airov.at

-- Contact simon.haller-seeber@uibk.ac.at and provide read access to your workshop git repository
+**Contact** simon.haller-seeber@uibk.ac.at and provide read access to your workshop git repository - We have to setup the initial Workshop integration to the airov website.

+Afterwards:
-- If you use gitlab just enable the curl command in .gitlab-ci.yml  (if you use github then see )
+- If you use gitlab just enable the curl command in .gitlab-ci.yml

-### github action
+- If you want to deploy by hand (and not via CI/CD pipline) just open https://airov.at/update-ws/ in a Browser
-if you do not use gitlab but github you could use following github action
+- If you do not use gitlab but github you could use following github action

 ```
 name: "Update Airov Workshop"